Fabxx/GSG/README.md

 - Automatic application of arguments, overrides and such.

+- Can generate XBMC 9.11 compatible runners, made for `XBMC360` in my repo.

 # Contributing

 - If a game setup is missing in the `game setups.txt`, please create an issue with the appropriate labels.